bvm-org/bvm/docs/bvm.md

 world's (suspected) two most popular virtual machines (PostScript and the JVM) along with rather more obscure past architectures.

+Ultimately however, design depends on research, individual thought, and mostly judgement.
+Not all "neat" features can be successfully combined together.
+Every language has the odd wart and beauty is always in the eye of the beholder.
+However whilst the cyclical reinvention of ideas in computing seems on the whole inescapable, on the whole there has been a genuine attempt to learn from prior art.

 The current example implementation is written in JavaScript and is available to run both in web-browsers and under NodeJS.
 This implementation is currently a little over 5k lines of code, including